 The coefficient of variation of an estimated proportion or percentage depends on both the size of the proportion or percentage and the size of the total upon which the proportion or percentage is based.
 Estimated proportions or percentages are relatively more reliable than the corresponding estimates of the numerator of the proportion or percentage, when the proportion or percentage is based upon a sub-group of the population.
+For example, the proportion of former smokers that quit for current health problems is more reliable than the estimated number of former smokers that quit for current health problems.
 (Note that in the tables the coefficients of variation decline in value when reading from left to right).